ThirVondukr/passlib/docs/password_hash_api.rst

     .. _relaxed-keyword:

     ``relaxed``
-        By default, passing an invalid value to :meth:`~PasswordHash.replace` will result in a :exc:`ValueError`.
+        By default, passing an invalid value to :meth:`~PasswordHash.using` will result in a :exc:`ValueError`.
 However, if ``relaxed=True`` then Passlib will attempt to correct the error and (if successful) issue a :exc:`~passlib.exc.PasslibHashWarning` instead.